Ride Gwinnett

 Ride Gwinnett (formerly known as Gwinnett County Transit or GCT prior to 2023) is the bus public transit system in Gwinnett County, Georgia, United States, one of metro Atlanta's three most populous suburban counties.
 It was formed in 2000, with express buses starting in November 2001 and local buses in November 2002.

 Routes connect to the most populated areas of the county, including Norcross and Lawrenceville.
-With the assistance of the Georgia Regional Transportation Authority (GRTA), express services are available to Atlanta, connecting with MARTA at the Doraville, Civic Center, and Five Points stations.
-Transfers are free between MARTA and Ride Gwinnett, with use of a Breeze card or ticket.
+Xpress services are available to Atlanta, connecting with MARTA at the Doraville, Civic Center, and Five Points stations.
+Transfers are free between MARTA and Ride Gwinnett, with use of a Breeze Card or ticket.

 History

-Along with Cobb, Gwinnett voted against MARTA in 1971 and thus was left out of a system.
-The lack of sales tax revenue from the two counties stunted the growth of MARTA; however, GRTA, created by former Governor of Georgia Roy Barnes, has been seeking to create other solutions, such as transit for the entire Atlanta and surrounding areas.
-The Gwinnett Place Community Improvement District (GPCID) along with MARTA are seeking alternative, such as light rail to Gwinnett through the Gwinnett Place area.
+Along with Cobb, Gwinnett voted against joining MARTA in 1971 and thus was left out of the system.
+In 1987, the Gwinnett County Commission began studying the construction of a privately-run commuter rail line to ease traffic.
+However, in 1989, the plan was revised to utilize buses instead.
+Bus service began on November 5, 2001.
+The Gwinnett Place Community Improvement District and MARTA were seeking alternative, such as light rail to Gwinnett through the Gwinnett Place area.